Anurag3703/Anurag3703/README.md

 ###

-<h4 align="left">I gained foundational knowledge of cloud services ☁️ on Microsoft Azure 🔵, learning about core services 🔧, pricing models 💰, cloud security 🔒, and resource optimization 📈. <br>This certification has equipped me to effectively implement cloud solutions 🌎 and manage lifecycle and pricing for scalable applications.</h4>
+<p align="left">I gained foundational knowledge of cloud services ☁️ on Microsoft Azure 🔵, learning about core services 🔧, pricing models 💰, cloud security 🔒, and resource optimization 📈. <br>This certification has equipped me to effectively implement cloud solutions 🌎 and manage lifecycle and pricing for scalable applications.</p>

 ###